peteroupc/Numbers/docs/PeterO.Numbers.EDecimalExtras.md

 <b>Parameters:</b>

- * <i>ec</i>: Specifies a precision context for rounding the number 10.
+ * <i>ec</i>: Specifies an arithmetic context for rounding the number 10.
 Can be null.

 <b>Return Value:</b>

-The number 10, rounded as given in the precision context.
+The number 10, or the closest representable number to 10 in the arithmetic context.

 <a id="Rescale_PeterO_Numbers_EDecimal_PeterO_Numbers_EDecimal_PeterO_Numbers_EContext"></a>
 ### Rescale